jhlumd/soricloud/README.md

 Being able to handle both email and username via a single text `input` element was more difficult and involved than it seemed at first glance.
 It required setting up a custom backend route as well as creating another slice of front-end state to keep track of the `loginType` (either *login* or *signup*) and `loginInput` (the actual user input string).

 When a user starts the multi-step form and types in the first input field and submits, their input is checked against both the `email` and `username` columns of the `User` table.
 If an existing account is found, the user proceeds to the second and final step to input their password.
-If an existing account is not found, there are two options:
-1. If the user input is a valid email, the user proceeds to a signup form where the email address is already populated and is prompted to choose a password.
+If an existing account is not found but the user input is a valid email, the user proceeds to a signup form where the email address is already populated and is prompted to choose a password.
 Then, the user can continue to the final step of choosing a username before being logged in.
-2. If the user input is not a valid email, the form displays an error message prompting the user to enter a valid email or username.
+If an existing account is not found and the user input is not a valid email, the form displays an error message prompting the user to enter a valid email or username.

 Working on this implementation from this custom backend route in Rails through the steps of Redux and then finally to the React forms really helped me to understand the various steps that connect an end user's input all the way to the database.